Olluwatola/Olluwatola/README.md

 </ul>
 <h2>Current Project</h2>

 I am currently working on a project called SneakPic, a web3 social media platform.
-It utilizes technologies like Solana, Ethereum, React.js, Node.js, Express.js, MongoDB, OAuth, TypeScript, and other web3 and web2 tools.
+It will utilize technologies like Solana, Ethereum, React.js, Node.js, Express.js, MongoDB, OAuth, TypeScript, and other web3 and web2 tools.

 <h2>Collaborations</h2>